 Dream of:17 May 1997 "Lumber"

 I had gone to large red-brick building in the west end of Dallas, the area where all the old buildings had been converted to stores and night places mainly for tourists.
-I had gone to a nice office in the brick building to see McSwain.
+I had gone to a nice office in the brick building to see my former law professor, McSwain.
 McSwain had contacted me to come and see him; he had something to tell me.

 When I walked into his office, McSwain wasn't alone; another law school professor was with him.
 With the other professor looking on, McSwain wasted no time in telling me why he had summoned me.
 He explained that I had been re-admitted to law school for another year.
 I took this as an unexpected boon.
 I hadn't been thinking of returning to law school; but now that the opportunity presented itself, I didn't hesitate to accept.